suomitek/suomitek-appboard/docs/user/access-control.md

 ## Using a cluster-admin user (not recommended)

-A simpler way to configure access for Kubeapps would be to give the user cluster-admin access (effectively disabling RBAC).
+A simpler way to configure access for Suomitek-appboard would be to give the user cluster-admin access (effectively disabling RBAC).
 This is not recommended, but useful for quick demonstrations or evaluations.